 The protection of fundamental rights by EC law may been considered «equivalent» to that of the European Convention on Human Rights.
 A presumption arises that a State does not depart from the requirements of the Convention when it implements legal obligations flowing from its membership of the European Union but such a presumption may be rebutted if, in a particular case, the protection of Convention rights was manifestly deficient.

-In May 1993 an aircraft leased by «Bosphorus Airways», an airline charter company registered in Turkey, from Yugoslav Airlines ("JAT») was seized by the Irish authorities.
+In May 1993 an aircraft leased by «Bosphorus Airways», an airline charter company registered in Turkey, from Yugoslav Airlines (hereinafter, «JAT») was seized by the Irish authorities.
 It had been in Ireland for maintenance by TEAM Aer Lingus, a company owned by the Irish State, and was seized under EC Council Regulation 990/93 which, in turn, had implemented the UN sanctions regime against the Federal Republic of Yugoslavia (Serbia and Montenegro).
 The applicant’s challenge to the retention of the aircraft was initially successful in the High Court, which held in 1994 that Regulation 990/93 was not applicable to the aircraft.
-However, on appeal, the Supreme Court referred a question under Treaty to the European Court of Justice (ECJ) on whether the aircraft was covered by Regulation 990/93.
-The ECJ found that it was and, in its judgment of 1996, the Supreme Court applied the decision of the ECJ and allowed the State’s appeal.
+However, on appeal, the Supreme Court referred a question under Article 177 of the EC Treaty to the European Court of Justice (ECJ) on whether the aircraft was covered by Regulation 990/93.
+The ECJ found that it was and, in its Judgment of 1996, the Supreme Court applied the decision of the ECJ and allowed the State’s appeal.
 By that time, the applicant’s lease on the aircraft had already expired.
 Since the sanctions regime against FRY (Serbia and Montenegro) had also been relaxed by that date, the Irish authorities returned the aircraft directly to JAT.
 The applicant consequently lost approximately three years of its four-year lease of the aircraft, which was the only one ever seized under the relevant EC and UN regulations.

 In the application lodged with the Court, the applicant company complained that the manner in which Ireland had implemented the sanctions regime to impound its aircraft had constituted an unjustified interference with its right to peaceful enjoyment of its possessions.
 It relied on Article 1 Protocol 1 ECHR.